berndporr/iir1/README.md

 then it's ready to be used for sample by sample realtime filtering.

 ### Setting the filter parameters
-All filters are available as lowpass, highpass, bandpass and bandstop filters.
+All filters are available as lowpass, highpass, bandpass and bandstop/notch filters.
 Butterworth / Chebyshev offer also low/high/band-shelves with specified passband gain and 0dB gain in the stopband.